comboshreddies/kubectl-line/README.md

    show environment variables that can be set to troubleshoot/debug execution of this tool

-# natural flow pipe sequences
+# Natural flow pipe sequences

 Following execution pipe streams are allowed: